 Some districts will send a truancy officer to your home if your child misses school for more than ten days without proper permission.
 Punishment for parents include fines and court appearance to explain why your child is out of school for that much.

-Additionally, missing you much school puts your child at risk of being held back.
+Additionally, missing you much school puts your child at risk of being held back in high school.
 That in itself can damage your child’s self-worth and self-esteem.
 If your child’s high school absences are due to illness, you should contact their school on time and inform them so that they can guide you on the right steps to take to avoid excessive lagging behind.

 21 Examples of Excused and Unexcused Absences in High School